 Berserk Button: Insulting Pumpkin is one for Pound; his friends did it, and he beat them to pulps for it.

-Soarin' spends most of the Pegalathon ignoring Shooting Star's insults and attempts to rile him up, until Shooting Star blindsides Applejack during the Bar Brawl.
+Soarin' spends most of the Pegathalon ignoring Shooting Star's insults and attempts to rile him up, until Shooting Star blindsides Applejack during the Bar Brawl.
 This pisses Soarin' off enough that he snaps and kicks Shooting Star's ass.

 The Flim-Flam brothers are quickly becoming Princess Celestia's Berserk Button.
 Note that every one of her Freak Outs listed under the Freak Out entry below was due to something the Flim-Flam brothers did.